ASTM D5276 Drop Test of Loaded Containers

 Summary of Loaded Containers Drop Testing Information

-Standard test method ASTM D5276 evaluates testing loaded boxes, cylindrical containers, and bags/sacks by the free fall drop method.
+Standard test method ASTM D5276 evaluates testing loaded boxes, cylindrical containers, flexible packages and pouches by the free fall drop method.
 For containers that are less than 110lbs.
 This test will satisfy some ISO standards.

-The drop testing standard also serves as a means to evaluate the container’s ability to protect its contents during free fall.
+The ASTM D5276 drop testing standard also serves as a means to evaluate the container’s ability to protect its contents during free fall.
 This test can be used to compare package containers.